bluestar-solutions/openerp-autobuild/README.md

 For exemple if you have ["my.a", "my.c"] in your user settings and oebuild.conf, oebuild_my.a.conf, oebuild_my.b.conf, oebuild_my.c.conf in your project.
 All the dependencies defined in oebuild_my.a.conf will replace dependencies defined in oebuild.conf with the same name.
 Then the same operation will be realized with oebuild_my.c.conf on the resulted dependency list. oebuild_my.b.conf will be ignored because it is not listed in your user configuration.

+To create a new project with a default oebuild.conf, run (in a new project folder) :
+	oebuild init

 #### Commented Exemple

 oebuild.conf: